DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 	at org.springframework.web.client.RestTemplate.doExecute(RestTemplate.java:776)
 	...
 5 more
 ```
-This means that the VariMetrics backend is not running.
+This means that the varicity backend is not running.
 You then need to run the `run-compose.sh` script in another terminal before re-running the analysis.

 - If you obtain the following message: